Dear Parish Faithful & Friends in Christ,

 "For the grace of God has appeared for the salvation of all men ... awaiting our blessed hope, the appearance of our great God and Savior Jesus Christ ..."
 (Titus 2:11-13)

 From the appointed Epistle reading of the Feast, TIT.
-2:11-14, 3:4-7, we learn of two "appearances" (the Gk. word is epiphania) of Christ: basically His Incarnation as Jesus of Nazareth, and His Parousia, or Second Coming.
+2:11-14, 3:4-7, we learn of the two "appearances" (the Gk. word is epiphania) of Christ: basically His Incarnation as Jesus of Nazareth, and His Parousia, or Second Coming, as the Lord of Glory.
 Thus, the first appearance was in the past; while the second will be in the future.
 The first appearance was in humility; the second will be in glory.
 We live in the present, between these two appearances.
 We commemorate the one, and await the other.
 And our mode of life should reflect the fact that we have been baptized "into Christ."

 At the Third Royal Hour for Theophany, we heard a beautiful passage from the Prophet Isaiah, who anticipated the transforming power of Baptism and the mode of life that would accompany it: